-Judge dismisses Sarah Palin's New York Times libel lawsuit
+Judge to dismiss Sarah Palin's New York Times libel lawsuit

 - Published

-A New York judge has ruled that a libel lawsuit filed against the New York Times by former Alaska governor and vice presidential hopeful Sarah Palin be thrown out due to lack of evidence.
+A New York judge has ruled that a libel lawsuit filed against the New York Times by former Alaska governor and vice presidential hopeful Sarah Palin will be thrown out due to lack of evidence.

 Ms Palin had claimed the newspaper defamed her by linking her to a 2011 shooting that left people dead and a US representative wounded.